What is the Erasmus+ study mobility program?

 - Send the countersigned form to the address outgoing@unirsm.sm

-- Reduction
+Reduction

 During mobility it is also possible to request a reduction in stay.

-Requests for reduction are not automatic either, but must always be authorised by the Erasmus+ contact teacher of your degree course.
-To request a reduction of the mobility period, you must:
+Requests for reductions are not automatic but must always be authorized by the Erasmus+ professor in charge of your degree program.

 - Fill in the appropriate form